stuartlangridge/dadmusictv/README.txt

 Now we need mpd, which actually does all the music playing etc.

-$ sudo apt-get install mpd ncmpcpp
+$ sudo apt-get install mpd ncmpcpp python-mpd

 It will likely whine about ipv6 stuff ("mpdlisten: bind to '[::1]:6600' failed") on startup.
 We do not care because it's only actually going to listen for connections from localhost anyway; the Pi will have no network when it's up and running.

-Edit /etc/mpd.conf and set music_directory to be /MUSIC. `sudo service mpd restart` to restart mpd.
+Edit /etc/mpd.conf and set music_directory to be /MUSIC.
+Also, in /etc/mpd.conf, set mpd to listen to the network by setting "bind_to_address" to "any".
+We do not connect to the client over the network (we use bluetooth), but being able to connect over the network is very handy for testing the client!

+`sudo service mpd restart` to restart mpd.

 We can now use ncmpcpp, the client, to try playing things and see if they worked.
 Set the output volume to be whatever you want.
 (Probably 100%; it's not crackly then.
 You can set the volume that people actually hear stuff at with the volume control on the TV this will eventually be plugged into.)